For answers to commonly asked Disability and/or Workers Comp' Click here.

 The retirement date is always the first of each month.
 Ex.
 Application received in March, retirement effective April 1 or specified retirement date.

-It takes 8-12 weeks to process a notarized retiree application.
+It takes4-5 months to process a notarized retiree application.
 Submit copies of the members recorded birth certificate, passport or Documentation showing Proof of Age.
 If filling Surviving Spouse Benefits attach your spouse's copy of birth certificate/ passport etc., marriage certificate and/or death certificate of the deceased participant.